God’s Promise to Israel’s

-God promised Israel as a nation blessings and curses depending on their obedience or disobedience.
-But because of their continued rebellion in the OT, God caused them to be taken into the Babylonian captivity for seventy years.
-After being punished for their sins, the Lord prophecied through the prophets Isaiah, Jeremiah, and others of their return from that captivity.
+God promised Israel as a nation blessings and curses depending on their obedience or disobedience (Deuteronomy 28).
+But because of their continued rebellion in the Old Testament, God caused them to be taken into the Babylonian captivity for seventy years.
+After being punished for their sins, the Lord prophesied through the prophets Isaiah, Jeremiah, and others of their return from that captivity.

 Jesus warned the nation of Israel, “The kingdom of God shall be taken from you (literal Israel), and given to a nation (spiritual Israel) bringing forth the fruits thereof” (Matthew 21:43).
 Because Israel as a nation failed to meet the conditions of obedience, they didn’t inherit the promises of victory over all their enemies.